AllenCell/endothelial-pipeline/cellsmap/analyses/README.md

 Set output directory via `dynamics_config.yaml`, subdirectory of `cellsmap/analyses/results`
 * Contains fit PCA model (`sklearn.pipeline.Pipeline` object), train/test sets for displacement vectors, and fit drift and diffusion functions (`pysindy.SINDy` object)

-Figures are saved to the `figs` directory at the head of the `cellsmap` repo
+Figures are saved to the `figs` directory at the head of the `cellsmap` repo, subdirectory set with same name as results output directory via `dynamics_config.yaml`
 * summary figures for data, PCA, and SDE model